CycloneDX/cyclonedx-node-yarn/README.md

                               This might result in loss of time- and random-based values.
   --gather-license-texts      Search for license files in components and include them as license evidence.
                               This feature is experimental.
-  --verbose,-v                Increase the verbosity of messages.
+  -v,--verbose                Increase the verbosity of messages.
                               Use multiple times to increase the verbosity even more.

 ━━━ Details ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━